notbowen/Blogfolio/content/blog/2023-12-04-building-blocks-of-quantum-computing.md

 +++
-title = "Linear Algebra - And how it relates to Quantum Computing"
+title = "Linear Algebra - The Building Blocks of Quantum Computing"
 +++

 [NOTE] This is currently a work in progress article!